JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Returns a new string with characters removed.
 Case sensitive.

 ```
-FUNCTION AfxStrRemoveAny (BYREF wszMainStr AS CONST WSTRING, BYREF wszMatchStr AS CONST WSTRING) AS CWSTR
+FUNCTION AfxStrRemoveAny (BYREF wszMainStr AS CONST WSTRING, BYREF wszMatchStr AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |